orbcode/orbuculum/README.md

 `orbtop -t -i 9 -a -e firmware.elf`

+orbtop can aggregate per function or per program line.
+By default it aggregates per function but to work per-line just add the `-l` option...usually that gives you too much information though.

 The amount (and indeed, presence) of sample data is set by a number of configuration options.
 These can be set from program code, but it's more flexible to set them from gdb.
 The main ones are;